 Several national campaigns are raising awareness of the importance of BP control and cholesterol management to prevent stroke.
-One such initiative promoted by Quality Insights is Healthy People 2030, the fifth iteration of national public health priorities created by the U.S. Department of Health and Human Services' Office of Disease Prevention and Health Promotion in 1980.
+One such initiative promoted by Quality Insights is Healthy People 2030.
+Healthy People 2030 is the fifth iteration of national public health priorities created by the U.S. Department of Health and Human Services' Office of Disease Prevention and Health Promotion in 1980.